coruus/C414Legend-547072/README.markdown

 and twist cofactor `h'=h`.
 It has minimal values for Montgomery form `A` and Bernstein-Lange-Edwards (`a=-1`) form `d0`.

-Please call this isogeny class *C414Legend-547072*, and specify the map used from the twisted BLE form.
-(You will likely want to actually use the twist, which has positive trace, for which `d0=-547072`, as Robert Ransom has pointed out.)

-Many thanks to Robert Ransom for his help and advice.
-And many thanks to Michael Hamburg for his useful patches to Pari.
-As Michael Hamburg has pointed out, this curve was likely already [found][silent], but not published, by Daniel Bernstein.
-Michael Hamburg also found this curve earlier, but also did not publish it.
-(Private communication.)

-The search technique used was that of [Bos et al.][nums].

-So far as I know, Robert Ransom was the first to verify the safety conditions.

 The finite field parameter:

     q   = 2^414 - 17